Southampton-RSG-Training/industry-skills-agile-training/episodes/23-agile-development-process.md

 The Sprint Backlog is the game plan for the current block of work and is created at the start of each Sprint, during the Sprint Planning Meeting.
 It includes:

+-   A Sprint Goal.
--   A subset of the items from the Product Backlog.
+-   A subset of the items from the Product Backlog that will be worked on during this Sprint.
 -   An actionable plan for delivering a working increment by the end of the Sprint.

 The Sprint Backlog is owned and maintained by the Developers.